Psychopaths in Positions of Power and Influence: The Dark Side of Leadership

 It appears that this “scum” has worked its way to power in all aspects of power and authority, from positions of power in the corporate world to the political world, advertising, and even the private sector.

 A psychopath is an excellent actor.
-They can simulate and pretend to be like normal human beings to survive.
+To survive, they can simulate and pretend to be like normal human beings.
 They tend to gravitate to positions of power, put on a mask, and try to “act” like humans.

 The psychopath’s Mask of Sanity is critical to understand because it gives him the cover to roam freely in our society, like a wolf in sheep’s clothing.